a-teshome/NovaTech-Electronics/README.md

 # Executive Summary
 ## Overview
-Between **2019 and 2022**, NovaTech Electronics generated approximately **$28M in total revenue** from over **108K orders**, with an **Average Order Value (AOV)** of **$260**.
+Between **2019 and 2022**, Tech-E-Suite Electronics generated approximately **$28M in total revenue** from over **108K orders**, with an **Average Order Value (AOV)** of **$260**.
 To understand performance dynamics and extract actionable insights, this analysis segments the timeline into three key periods:
 - **Pre-pandemic (2019)**: Serves as a baseline for normal customer behavior and operational performance.
 - **Peak-pandemic (2020)**: Captures pandemic-driven shifts in digital purchasing and demand spikes.
 - **Post-pandemic (2021-2022)**: Reflects market normalization.
-Exploring trends across these periods allows NovaTech to distinguish between **temporary spikes and sustainable growth patterns**, identify when and why customer behaviors changed, and evaluate the **lasting impacts of pandemic-driven shifts**.
+Exploring trends across these periods allows Tech-E-Suite to distinguish between **temporary spikes and sustainable growth patterns**, identify when and why customer behaviors changed, and evaluate the **lasting impacts of pandemic-driven shifts**.
 The temporal lens is critical for:
 - Identifying which gains to protect (e.g., loyalty adoption)
 - Highlighting risk factors (e.g., sharp AOV declines)
 - Pinpointing product categories or customer segments that responded differently during volatile versus stable conditions.